HughTB/bsc-cs-notes/Database Systems Development/Reference Sheets/SQL.md

   - column2 should be earlier than column1
 - `DATE_TRUNC([part], [column])`
   - Returns a `TIMESTAMP`, truncated to the level specified.
 Levels of truncation are the same as those in the `DATE_PART()` function
+- `BETWEEN [date1] AND [date2]`
+  - Not really a function, but still to do with dates
+  - Allows you to select all records with a date in a specific range, and is much easier and clearer than manually comparing the dates
+- `+INTERVAL [time]`
+  - This allows you to add time to a timestamp, date or time
+  - e.g. `NOW() +INTERVAL '+7 days'` would return a timestamp 7 days after the current time and `NOW() +INTERVAL '-7 days'` would return a timestamp 7 days before the current time

 ### Text Functions